Listen on Apple Podcasts Listen on Spotify

 So if you're looking for some activity ideas, jumping head to intervention, Lund et al. 2019 and Schmidt et al. 2023 might be some good resources to look into.
 So in terms of the goals for basic concepts, we can look at comprehension or production.
 So whether we have students identify basic concepts, like show me the one that is big.

-given a field of choices, for example, or we can have students name them.
+Given a field of choices, for example, or we can have students name them.
 So there's different ways that we can tackle those goals and we can identify specific concepts that we want students to use.
 One way that I've done this in the past is I've administered like an informal basic concept assessment and I've identified the number of concepts that a student has mastered and I

-sometimes have written a broader goal of like they'll increase their score on this informal assessment from like 20 out of 50 to 30 out of 50, for example.
+Sometimes have written a broader goal of like they'll increase their score on this informal assessment from like 20 out of 50 to 30 out of 50, for example.
 And then I would just select the words that I want to, or the concepts that I want to target.
 Or you can get more specific and identify the concepts that you want the student to master by the end of the year.
-And then,

-just attach a list of those to the IEP, and then that would guide your intervention.
+Attach a list of those to the IEP, and then that would guide your intervention.
 And you would know, OK, I'm going to cycle through these words and target them until we master them.
 And I've done other podcast episodes about how to structure that intervention as well. that could be, those are some strategies to set up your goals, whether it's increasing the score on an informal assessment.

-and or building a list of specific concepts that you want to target and using that to guide intervention.
+Or building a list of specific concepts that you want to target and using that to guide intervention.
 I think the latter might be a little bit more impactful and effective. then now that brings us to the second section, which is categories and object functions.
-So again, I'm writing goals for categories and object functions based on
+So again, I'm writing goals for categories and object functions based on multiple data points.
+So maybe there's something in a formal assessment that indicates students could use support with like categories, object functions, describing words.

-those types of words, do they have vocabulary, like describing vocabulary?
+I would also consider teacher and parent report and look at work samples and classroom observations and maybe a language sample and see like, do they seem to have difficulty following those directions that incorporate those types of words, do they have vocabulary, describing vocabulary?
 And again, those will all be critical foundational skills when it comes to advancing their vocabulary as well.
 So some things that we might, some goals that we might write is like naming X number of items when given a category or an object function.

 And then the reverse is naming a category or object function when given some exemplars.
 And then of course, we want to get as specific as possible.
 If we can attach a specific probe, that can be really impactful.
 And if we can identify the types of like categories and object functions that we want to target throughout the year, that can be effective again for guiding intervention and measuring progress too.